awsdocs/amazon-ecs-developer-guide/doc_source/create-task-definition-classic.md

 # Creating a task definition using the classic console<a name="create-task-definition-classic"></a>

 **Important**
-Amazon ECS has provided a new console experience for creating a task definition\.
+Amazon ECS has provided a new console experience for creating task definitions\.
 For more information, see [Creating a task definition using the new console](create-task-definition.md)\.

-Before you can run Docker containers on Amazon ECS, you must create a task definition\.
-You can define multiple containers and data volumes in a single task definition\.
-For more information about the parameters available in a task definition, see [Task definition parameters](task_definition_parameters.md)\.
+Before running Docker containers on Amazon ECS, you must first create a task definition\.
+When you create a task definition, you can use it to define multiple containers and data volumes\.
+For more information about the available parameters for task definitions, see [Task definition parameters](task_definition_parameters.md)\.

 **To create a new task definition \(Classic Amazon ECS console\)**